This page covers everything you need to know about COMPASS

 Participation in COMPASS is completely voluntary, and no one can make you stay in the study if you don’t want to.
 If you would like to withdraw from COMPASS, please email compass at email@example.com

 How many times can I participate?

 An individual can only enroll in COMPASS one time.
-However, participants are eligible to provide follow-up survey data, biospecimens, and physical measurements every two years after enrollment.
+However, participants are eligible to provide follow-up survey data, biospecimens, and physical measurements every year after enrollment.

 Do I need to make an appointment to participate?